 The Tawang Monastery is the largest monastery in India and second largest in Asia and was founded by Merak Lama Lodre in 1680 - 1681 AD.
 The monastery is located 180 km from Bomdila in Tawang district of Arunachal Pradesh.

 This monastery is also known as Galden Namgyal Lhatse and is perched on a hill 10,000 feet above sea level.
-The main attractions of the monastery are the 28 feet high golden statue of Lord Buddha and an imposing three-storied assembly hall.
-The monastery also has a huge library with impressive collection of ancient books and manuscripts and these manuscripts are believed to be of 17th Century.
+The main attractions of the monastery are the 28-feet-high golden statue of Lord Buddha and an imposing three-storied assembly hall.
+The monastery also has a huge library with an impressive collection of ancient books and manuscripts and these manuscripts are believed to be of the 17th century.

-According to beliefs, a mythical horse chose the site for the monastery when Merak Lama, the founder of the monastery had difficulty finding a place to build the structure.
-Tawang is the coining of the two words with “Ta” meaning horse and “Wang” meaning blessed.
+According to beliefs, a mythical horse chose the site for the monastery when Merak Lama, the founder of the monastery, had difficulty finding a place to build the structure.
+Tawang is the coining of the two words with “Ta” meaning horse and “Wang” meaning chosen.
 Since the place was blessed by the celestial horse, the word Tawang was coined.